pytorch-ignite/pytorch-ignite.ai/src/blog/2026-08-02-string-reversal-example-blog.md

 Most of the time when you are working on a new project or just starting out or prototyping you have to write same boilerplate code again and again whether it's training loop, configs, logging etc.

 [Trainite](https://github.com/pytorch-ignite/trainite) can help you with that.
-Trainite is an open-source machine learning toolbox built on top of [PyTorch-Ignite](https://github.com/pytorch/igxnite) that takes you from zero to a running PyTorch experiment in minutes.
-Instead of locking you into rigid framework abstractions, Trainite generates clean, modular Python starter code that you fully own and can customize freely.
+Trainite is an open-source machine learning toolbox built on top of [PyTorch-Ignite](https://github.com/pytorch/igxnite) that takes care of generating this boilerplate code for you.
+Trainite generates clean, modular Python starter code that you fully own and can customize freely.

 <!--more-->